FabioChiodini/AWSDockermachine/README.md

 This will populate the configuration file

-noipservices will run automatically at every reboot
+noip services will run automatically at every reboot

 Tested on a t1.micro AMI